-Mobile SEO: Everything your Marketing VP expects you to know
+Mobile SEO: Everything important, you should know

 Mobile SEO is the “go-to” SEO tactic right now, especially since Mobile passed Desktop Traffic percentages and Google announced its mobile-first index back in March.